Have you ever heard the word "Hatsumode" or tried it in Japan before?

 Hatsumode is first shrine (temple) visit, which most Japanese people do on New Year's Day or soon after that during Oshogatsu.

-Strictly speaking, Shrine is the place for Shinto, on the other hand, Temple is the one for Buddhism.
+Strictly speaking, Shrine is the place for Shinto religion, on the other hand, Temple is the one for Buddhism.
 It may be difficult for you to distinguish the differences but if you see the red gate (Torii) that's a shrine.

-Then Hatsumode is so traditional customs in Japan and also a popular event for dating among young generations these days.
+Oshogatsu is Japanese holiday season starting from New Year.
+We usually spend time with family in our hometown.
+During Oshogatsu, we visit a shrine for Hatsumode.
+It's one of the most traditional customs in Japan and also a popular event for dating among young generations these days.

 New Year’s Resolution